grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/00 Tutorial/200 Test for performance.md

 The service must meet these SLOs up to peak traffic of 1 request/second.

-After you confirm run the peak traffic test, run another test to determine where the system degrades (this is also often done to discover baselines before the organization has an SLOs).
+After the peak-traffic test, run another test to determine where the system degrades (this is also often done to discover baselines before the organization has an SLOs).

 ## Assert for performance with thresholds